wmdev0808/Laravel/challenge-001/README.md

 ## 18. Migrations: The Absolute Basics

+- About

+  Now that we've properly connected to MySQL, let's switch our attention over to those mysterious migration classes.
+Think of a migration as a blueprint for a database table.

+- /database/migrations/2014_10_12_000000_create_users_table.php

+- Rollback migrations

+      php artisan migrate:rollback

+- Drop all tables and re-run all migrations

+      php artisan migrate:fresh

+  - If you change `APP_ENV` to `production`, then run the above command:
+    - You'll get a prompt asking, `Do you really wish to run this command?`

 ## 19. Eloquent and the Active Record Pattern

 ## 20. Make a Post Model and Migration